xinyiou/AzureDataLake/docs/FAQs/ADL_FAQ.md

 ### W: Why the "Data Lake" menu does not show in Visual Studio even whenIi installed the ADL tool for VS?

 We have changed the Data Lake Tools for Visual Studio plugin release cycle and now it is released with Azure SDK (from 2.9 on).
 Since Azure SDK has a large installation base, in order not to disturb users who don't use Data Lake service, we now hide the Data Lake menu.
-You can "activite" the menu by creating a Data Lake project, or open Server Explorer, etc.
+You can "activate" the menu by creating a Data Lake project, or open Server Explorer, etc.

 ### Q: Does ADL Support Parquet Files?

 * **ADL Store**: You can move Parquet files into ADL Store from a source HDFS system.
-(You don't need to worry about any block size fdifferences)
+(You don't need to worry about any block size differences)
-* **HDInsifght**: An HDInsight cluster can read Parquet files stored in ADL Store.
+* **HDInsight**: An HDInsight cluster can read Parquet files stored in ADL Store.
-* **ADL Analytics**: ADL Analytics support for Parquet files is currently under investigation and is something on our roadmap
+* **ADL Analytics**: ADL Analytics support for Parquet files is currently under investigation and is something on our roadmap.